goatshriek/ruby-dragon/README.md

 ```

 `ghidra/current-api` is provided as the instance of `FlatProgramAPI` created
 with `currentProgram`, as with the other interpreters.
+The automatic import of
+Ghidra classes is also done in the `ghidra` namespace.

 And, as with Ruby, a `ghidra/script` binding is available within scripts that
 provides access to the underlying `ClojureScript` instance.
 Unlike Ruby however,